ericomonteiro/spring-multitenant-database/README.md

 To execute the use case showed in sequence diagram use the POST request

 ### AWS Local Stack
-#### optional steps - only necessary if you want send message to sqs by command line
+#### optional steps - only necessary if you want to send message to sqs by command line
 Install awscli-local
 ```
 pip3 install awscli-local